Ousted Marvel Entertainment Chairman Ike Perlmutter Will Retain Disney Stock - ExBulletin

 Ousted Marvel Entertainment Chairman Ike Perlmutter Will Retain Disney Stock

-April 5 (Reuters) – Former Marvel Entertainment chairman Ike Perlmutter said on Wednesday he would retain his Disney (DIS.N) stock, a week after his layoff announcement.
+(Reuters) – Former Marvel Entertainment chairman Ike Perlmutter said on Wednesday he would keep his Disney shares, a week after his layoff was announced.

 Reuters reported last Wednesday that Disney fired Perlmutter, 80, as part of a cost-cutting campaign.